tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

       dtype='<U10')
 {% endhighlight  %}

-Let's now create X and Y:
+Let's now create our X and Y:

 {% highlight python %}
 x = df.iloc[0: ,3].reshape(-1,1)
-y = (data.target == 0).astype(np.int) # we are picking Setosa to be 1 and all other classes will be 0
+y = (data.target == 1).astype(np.int) # we are picking Versicolor to be 1 and all other classes will be 0
 {% endhighlight  %}

 We will split our data into a test and train sets, then start building our Logistic Regression model.
+We will use an 80/20 split.

 {% highlight python %}
 from sklearn.cross_validation import train_test_split

 x_train, x_test, y_train, y_test = train_test_split(x,y, test_size = 0.20, random_state = 0)
+{% endhighlight %}

+Before we create our classifier, we will need to normalize the data (feature scaling) using the utility function `StandardScalar` part of Scikit-Learn preprocessing package.

+{% highlight python %}
+from sklearn.preprocessing import StandardScaler sc_x = StandardScaler()
+x_train = sc_x.fit_transform(x_train)
+x_test = sc_x.transform(x_test)
+{% endhighlight %}

+Now we are ready to build our Logistic Classifier:

+{% highlight python %}
 from sklearn.linear_model import LogisticRegression logit = LogisticRegression(random_state= 0)
 logit.fit(x_train, y_train)